Ciapas-Linux/Ciapas-Linux/README.md

 <br><br>

-Rayturbo: android project template using raylib cross platform graphics/game library. the result of many hours of digging through the internet for translations and no small combinations, but in the end it is, it works!
-Now you can import the template and build your application in c / c ++ using the integrated android studio environment, of course running everything on your machine requires additional sdk / ndk / java installation and configuration.
+Rayturbo: android project template using raylib cross platform graphics/game library.
+The result of many hours of digging through the internet for translations and no small combinations, but in the end it is, it works!
+Now you can import the template and build your apk application in c / c ++ using the integrated android studio environment, of course running everything on your machine requires additional sdk / ndk / java installation and configuration.
 <p align="center">
 https://github.com/Ciapas-Linux/rayturbo
 </p>